ModelEarth/community/challenge/README.md

 <h1 style="font-weight:300">Sustainable Communities <span style="white-space:nowrap">Web Challenge</span></h1>

 <!-- We're aiming for: Saturday and Sunday, January 23 & 24, 2021 -->
-<h3><span style="white-space:nowrap">Sign up to be notified of our 2021 schedule</span></h3>
+<h3><span style="white-space:nowrap">Fall 2021 - Virtual AND in person in Atlanta, Georgia</span></h3>

-Join us at an upcoming <a href="https://www.meetup.com/codeforatlanta/">Code for Atlanta Meetup</a><br>
+Join us at an upcoming <a href="https://www.meetup.com/codeforatlanta/">Code for Atlanta Meetup</a> to get involved!<br>

-Form a team, join an existing team or compete individually in our weekend event presented by the U.S. EPA in partnership with the Georgia Department of Economic Development and <a href="https://www.codeforamerica.org/" target="_parent" style="white-space: nowrap;">Code for America</a>.
+Form a team, join an existing team or compete individually in our fall event presented by the U.S. EPA in partnership with the Georgia Department of Economic Development and <a href="https://www.codeforamerica.org/" target="_parent" style="white-space: nowrap;">Code for America</a>.
 You can compete from anywhere in the world!

 We're combining national and state-level economic data, community resources and planning input from local communities to customize new environmental indicator models to meet&nbsp;community&nbsp;needs.